maxibide/my-web-development-journey/README.md

 * [15 March, 2021]: Design Teardown project done.
 Again, another project that at first glance seemed simple and *easy*.
 But of course, *simple* and *easy* are two very different things.
 Lesson learnt.
 I am not a very visual person, so this one took time, but now I have a better insight on what it takes to make a good visual hierarchy, and in turn, a better UX.

+* [03 April, 2021]: Building with Responsive Design project done.
+The project was to clone the homepage of [The Next Web](http://thenextweb.com).
+I believe that was the most complex project I have done to date.
+I tried to clone most of the details of the original webpage and learnt quite a bit in the process.
+For example, I had to learn how to create dropdown menues using only CSS.
+And also I had to use everything I've learned before, such as positioning, FlexBox and CSS Grid.
+I didn't encounter major difficulties to do it, but it took me a lot of time to do it thoroughly.
+All in all it was a very fun project to do.

 # Projects

 ## The Odin Project